-- The use of personal electronic devices on Board premises, including school buses and field trips, or at Board-sponsored events, will comply with all of the requirements of the associated TDSB policies and procedures. - 2) Personal electronic devices must be in silent mode in instructional areas during the instructional periods, and are to be used in the classroom setting under the supervision of the teacher. - 3) Teachers may give permission for these devices to be used, within an educational context, by students, during class time, and/or, related class events (e.g., field trips). - 4) Personal electronic devices are not allowed in examination rooms or other areas not authorized by the teacher or school (e.g., Academic Hallways). - 5) The electronic transmission, or posting of photographic images of a person, or persons on school property, at school events, and during school activities and/or hours, is prohibited without the permission of the person or persons being photographed, the Principal or designate, and where the student is below the age of 18 years, the consent of the parent/guardian. - 6) For safety purposes, students are not allowed to wear earphones or earbuds while in school, unless authorized to do so, in a classroom, by a teacher. - 7) The Principal has the authority to determine when and where PEDs can be used during non-instructional time to avoid distracting others and to maintain a caring and safe learning environment. - 8) Principals have a legislated responsibility to maintain proper order and discipline in the school and to be in charge of the instruction and the discipline of pupils in the school, and the organization and management of the school.
+- The use of personal electronic devices on Board premises, including school buses and field trips, or at Board-sponsored events, will comply with all the requirements of the associated TDSB policies and procedures. - 2) Personal electronic devices must be in silent mode in instructional areas during the instructional periods, and are to be used in the classroom setting under the supervision of the teacher. - 3) Teachers may give permission for these devices to be used, within an educational context, by students, during class time, and/or, related class events (e.g., field trips). - 4) Personal electronic devices are not allowed in examination rooms or other areas not authorized by the teacher or school (e.g., Academic Hallways). - 5) The electronic transmission, or posting of photographic images of a person, or persons on school property, at school events, and during school activities and/or hours, is prohibited without the permission of the person or persons being photographed, the Principal or designate, and where the student is below the age of 18 years, the consent of the parent/guardian. - 6) The Principal has the authority to determine when and where PEDs can be used during non-instructional time to avoid distracting others and to maintain a caring and safe learning environment. - 7) Principals have a legislated responsibility to maintain proper order and discipline in the school and to be in charge of the instruction and the discipline of pupils in the school, and the organization and management of the school.